q09sssisiwjb/Pro84/replit.md

 # Replit Environment Setup

-## Current Status (Last Updated: October 4, 2025)
+## Current Status (Last Updated: October 4, 2025 - Import Completed)

-The application has been successfully imported and configured to run in the Replit environment.
-The following setup has been completed:
+The application has been successfully imported from GitHub and configured to run in the Replit environment.
+The setup is complete and the application is fully functional.

 ### Completed Setup
 ✅ Node.js 20 installed and configured
-✅ All npm dependencies installed
+✅ All npm dependencies installed and working
 ✅ Workflow configured for port 5000 with webview output ✅ Frontend server running on 0.0.0.0:5000
-✅ Host configuration (`allowedHosts: true`) properly set for Replit proxy ✅ Deployment configuration set for autoscale
-✅ Application successfully loads and displays UI
+✅ Host configuration (`allowedHosts: true`) properly set for Replit proxy ✅ Deployment configuration set for autoscale (build + run commands configured) ✅ Application successfully loads and displays UI
+✅ Backend API responding correctly (health check verified) ✅ Vite HMR (Hot Module Replacement) connected and working ✅ .gitignore file created for Node.js project
+✅ Storage system initialized (using in-memory storage with Google Drive fallback) ✅ Default admin account created (eeweed27ai@admin.com)

 ### Required Environment Variables